Scan through our site and you’ll find details on famous guitarists, bands they played in and concert clips from YouTube.

 We enjoy the now, anticipate the future and respect guitar musicians of the past.
 We share our passion for guitars with you by revealing rare insights and secrets of famous guitarists here on our site.
 There’s a growing body of work here about the history of guitars and what’s happening in the industry today.

-Some of the most amazing musicians of all time came to life on the radio once the electric guitar became popular, and they had the power to blaze a trail in our minds, leaving permanent memory bites to experience like a flashback when you hear “that song” years later.
+Some of the most amazing musicians of all time came to life on the radio once the electric guitar became popular, and they had the power to blaze a trail in our minds, leaving permanent memory bytes to experience like a flashback when you hear “that song” years later.